ruddell/ruddell.github.io/_posts/2017-07-21-ignite-jhipster.md

 ### Demo Overview

-**Note**: This boilerplate is still in beta until the entity generator is complete - please use with caution and provide feedback.
+**Note: This boilerplate is still in beta until the entity generator is complete - please use with caution and provide feedback.**

 This demo will cover the process of using **Ignite JHipster** from top-to-bottom.
 This includes the following sections: